carlolalu/rust-ilearn/bookmark.md

 # official-book

-chapter 2: to be done after chapter 3
+actual: chapter 2

-actual: exercises end of chapter 3
+then jump to chapter4

 # rust-by-practice